-Any child or young person who is, or has been, a foster child;

-- The parent of a child or young person who is, or has been, a foster child; - Any Park foster carer; - Any placing authority, school or external agency involved with a looked after child or young person; - Any independent worker commissioned by Park Foster Care

-When a complaint is received from a person not listed above, the Head of Service will decide whether it should be accepted.
+Any child or young person who is, or has been, a foster child; • The parent of a child or young person who is, or has been, a foster child; Any Park foster parent; Statement of Purpose Page 25 of 28 Any placing authority, school or external agency involved with a looked after child or young person; Any independent worker commissioned by Park Foster Care When a complaint is received from a person not listed above, the Head of Service will decide whether it should be accepted.
 Anonymous complaints are difficult to investigate however they may be accepted if the Head of Service feels that it is appropriate to do so.

-Park recognises it can be very difficult for a young person to make a complaint about a service when they are living with carers.
-Young people may not feel confident enough to speak out for the, or may be worried about reprisals.
+Park recognises it can be very difficult for a young person to make a complaint about a service when they are living with foster parents.
+Young people may not feel confident enough to speak out, or may be worried about reprisals.
 It may be the case that they have had a poor experience of making complaints or raising concerns in the past.
 We are aware children and young people are more likely to complain once they have left the care arrangements that they have a complaint about.